Julia Roberts: Public image

 Roberts has been recognized as one of the defining actors of her generation, and among the most influential actresses of the 1990s and early 2000s.
 During her peak, several publications described her as the world's biggest movie star.
 Ebiri called her "more than a movie star ... she was an existential fact" and "a dominant cultural force".
 Reporting on her star power in 1995, The New York Times’ Josh Young described her as a "rainmaker for women's films", with the ability to guarantee a film's opening weekend audience and even greenlight a project simply by agreeing to star in it.
 He also noted that her peers had benefited by accepting roles she had turned down.
-Roberts’ agent at the time, Elaine Goldsmith, credited her as one of the actresses in the 1990s who helped convince studios that women could lead films as successfully as men.
+Roberts’s agent at the time, Elaine Goldsmith, credited her as one of the actresses in the 1990s who helped convince studios that women could lead films as successfully as men.
 According to Leah Rozen of The New York Times, she remained "the biggest female box office draw for 20 years".
 Roberts has also been recognized as a pioneer in pushing for gender pay equity in Hollywood, negotiating salaries on par with her male counterparts.
 The then-unprecedented $20 million salary she commanded set a new standard for actresses' compensation, according to BBC News Online.
 She was the highest-paid actress in Hollywood for much of the 1990s and early 2000s.
 In 2000, Roberts became the first actress to be included on The Hollywood Reporter's list of the 50 most influential women in show business, on which she was ranked the third most powerful woman in entertainment.
 In 2002, she became the first woman to be ranked the most bankable star in Hollywood based on an industry poll by the same publication, tying her with male actors Tom Cruise and Tom Hanks.
 As her career progressed, journalists began speculating whether her name alone could still guarantee box office success, particularly as some of her later films saw mixed commercial results.
 By 2017, Roberts stated that she no longer actively pursued roles but instead waited to see what opportunities arose.
 She has maintained that she is selective about her projects and that her agents never try to persuade her to take on a role.